cbor-wg/cddl/draft-ietf-cbor-cddl.md

 Key types can be given by a type expression, a bareword (which stands for string value created from this bareword), or a value (which stands for a type that just contains this value).
-A key value matches its key type if the key value is a member of the key type.
+A key value matches its key type if the key value is a member of the key type, unless a cut preceding it in the group applies (see {{cuts-in-maps}} how map matching is infuenced by the presence of the cuts denoted by "^" or ":" in previous entries).

 ~~~ abnf
 bareword = id